 No message should be left on answerphones about the nature of the incident, instead a message to contact the school should be left.
-If the parent has not returned the call by the end of the school day a message in the home school diary or book bag should be used to indicate that there has a behaviour issue and requesting that the parent telephone the school to discuss it further.
 If class teams have left the premises before parents/carers have called back it is their responsibility to inform the member of SLT or the pastoral team so they can take the telephone call if it comes through.